majsylw/SecondVoice/content/authors/maria-ferlin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
-PhD student at Gdansk University of Technology
+bio: "PhD student at Gdansk University of Technology"

 # Social/Academic Networking